openstack-infra/meetbot/README.txt

 ~~~~~~~~~~~~

 Requirements:
-* pygments (debian package python-pygments) (for pretty IRC logs).
+* pygments (optional) (debian package python-pygments) (for pretty IRC
+  logs).
+This package is no longer required (after HTMLlog2 became
+  default)
-* docutils (debian package python-docutils) (for restructured text to
+* docutils (optional) (debian package python-docutils) (for
-            HTML conversion)
+  restructured text to HTML conversion).
+This is not used in most
+  installations and no longer recommended.

 * Install supybot.
 You can use supybot-wizard to make a bot
   configuration.

+  * See the file GETTING_STARTED
+    (/usr/share/doc/supybot/GETTING_STARTED.gz on a Debian system).
+    This tells all about supybot installation, and is an important
+    prerequisite to understanding MeetBot configuration.

   * Don't use a prefix character.  (disable this:
       supybot.reply.whenAddressedBy.chars:
     in the config file - leave it blank afterwards.)
+If you do use a
+      prefix character, it should be different than the "#" MeetBot
+      prefix character.
+There are issues here which still need to be
+      worked out.

 * Move the MeetBot directory into your plugins directory of Supybot.